Root Beer Ribs

-These Root Beer Ribs are quite possibly the most raved-about recipe I make.
-Every time I make them, people sing the praises of how good they are, and honestly, that feels pretty darn good!
+These Root Beer Ribs are quite possibly the most raved-about recipe we make.
+Every time we make them, people sing the praises of how good they are, and honestly, that feels pretty darn good!

 This recipe gets a double dose of root beer – first in a marinade, and then in a quick and sticky homemade sauce – so this recipe is a double dose of awesome.

-The cool thing about these root beer ribs is that people can’t really tell you used root beer – it’s not a flavor you can pick out and identify in the finished product.
+- The cool thing about these root beer ribs is that people can’t really tell you used root beer – it’s not a flavor you can pick out and identify in the finished product.
+All they know is that the ribs are amazing!

 - baby back ribs – the star of the show!